-"We need to move away from the concept of a 'tourism season' - our visitors are not just tourists, and we want to be a year-round industry, not just seasonal."
+"We need to move away from the concept of a 'tourism season' - our visitors are not just tourists, and we are a year-round industry, not just seasonal."

-Visitor Industry Objectives - Long term improvements and changes we want to see in five years or more
+Tourism Objectives - Long term improvements and changes we want to see in five years or more

-1. Interior Alaska is striving to be a year-round, world-class, adaptable visitor destination.
+1. Interior Alaska is a year-round, world-class, adaptable visitor destination.

-2. Fairbanks is a prominent international hub for military, arts, energy, and Arctic-focused conferences.
+2. Fairbanks is a prominent international hub for military, arts, energy, resource development, Indigenous, and Arctic-focused conferences.